The Broken Food System of America

 Conclusion

-To ensure the best food is being consumed by you and your family, the best option is to start a garden!
+The best way to ensure you and your family consume the best food is to start a garden.
 Nothing is added unless you add it yourself.
-Our food system may be slightly improving within the last 2 years; however, there is such a long way to go!
+Our food system may be slightly improving within the last 2 years.
+There is still a long way to go!
 The truth of the matter is that there is so much garbage in our food supply.
 Eating the average American diet, without making any changes yourself, can make you sick over time.
 Put your health first and watch you and your family get healthier!

 God Bless!